Phuongtran75/Project_NLP/data/README.md

 # Dataset Information

-This folder contains metadata, format specifications, and download links for the evaluation datasets used in the paper:
+This folder contains metadata, format specifications, and download links for the evaluation datasets used in the report:

 > **Know It's Absent, Yet Point Anyway: Cross-Task Semantic Contradictions in Vision-Language Models**